Sustainable Garden Program

 Get Involved!
 Garden Tinker Tuesdays:

-Come join the Farm and Garden Department with Ms. England or Farmer Miles every Tuesday from 10 am to 11 am and volunteer to assist in small projects such as rodent proofing our fruit trees and garden, installing drip lines in the garden beds, building shelves in the shed, tidying up the HuguelKulture beds, raking leaves and mulch, fixing things, chicken care maintenance, moving rocks and boulders, etc. Many jobs to provide anymood.
-Sign up on our volunteer tracker!
+Come join the Farm and Garden Department with Mr. Nigel every Tuesday to volunteer to assist in small projects such as rodent proofing our fruit trees and garden, installing drip lines in the garden beds, building shelves in the shed, tidying up the HuguelKulture beds, raking leaves and mulch, fixing things, chicken care maintenance, moving rocks and boulders, etc. Many jobs to provide anymood.

 Students connect with cultural rituals that have provided sustenance for humans across the ages: